hbibakbr/QA-Mobile-FlightApp/README.md

-# Mobile Automation With Appium and Robot Framework - Flight Application
+# Mobile Automation With Appium and Robot Framework - FlightApp
 Repository for Learning Mobile Automation Testing

 This is a mobile testing automation project built using the **Robot Framework** and **Appium**.

 ## Overview
-The application being tested is a testing app called Flight App, designed solely for practicing mobile automation testing.
-It includes 3 features: Login, Booking, and Searching Booking ID.
+The application being tested is a testing app called Flight Application, designed solely for practicing mobile automation testing.
+It includes 3 features: Login, Book, and Search.

-## Features Suites Test Cases
+## Features Suites and Test Cases
 ### Suites
 1. **loginSuite.robot**
    - User should be able to login with valid credentials